scrtlabs/SecretNetwork/docs/secretcli.md

 secretcli keys show <key-alias>
 ```

-If you want to just see your enigma address:
+If you want to just see your secret address:

 ```bash
 secretcli keys show <key-alias> -a